 What we do to protect your personal data

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we have put in place procedures to deal with any suspected personal data breach and, in the event of a breach, will notify you and any applicable regulator of a breach where we are legally required to do so.
+In addition, we have put in place procedures to deal with any suspected personal data breach and, in the event of a breach, we will notify you and any applicable regulator of a breach where we are legally required to do so.

 Retention of your personal data